parallax/developer-docs/docs/guides/next-gen-images/README.md

 ### Images

-Using next gen image formats in regular images is simple.
+Using next-gen image formats in regular images is simple.
 Simply adopt the `<picture>` element, placing your different formats in `<source>` tags inside.

 ```html
 <picture>